 Using sustainable products in the supply chain is a gateway to reducing business’ water usage and impact on the environment.

 As we look to 2021 goals, educate yourself and your employees on how you can take steps to fight climate change and reduce your company’s water environmental impact.
-By working with a supplier such as Sustana and using EnviroLife® fiber in your paper food packaging, you can limit the impact on climate change by 26 percent, compared to the average non-recycled fiber.
+By working with a supplier such as Sustana and using sustainable EnviroLife® fiber in your paper food packaging, you can limit the impact on climate change by 26 percent, compared to the average non-recycled fiber.
 As businesses switch to using a sustainable source of recycled content, we will together make a significant impact on the health of our planet.